Adityasr30/Pyspark/README.md

 ## What is meant by distributed processing?
 - Spark jobs are executed in a cluster
 - This cluster contains combination of many machines
-- The job is divided into chunks and each of them is executed on sperate machines
+- The job is divided into chunks and each of them is executed on seperate machines
 - This kind of processing is called as distributed processing.

 ## What is a job?